 8 Clever Storage Solutions and Hacks that Will Keep your Small Kitchen Tidy and Inviting

 One of the biggest pain points I have when it comes to keeping my house tidy is the kitchen.
+And more so – how to keep my kitchen organized and clean without having enough cupboard space.
 I cannot stand a messy kitchen.
 Unlike the laundry room, which hopefully you are able to shut and keep away from sight; you can’t hide the kitchen.
 It’s frustrating when everyone in the family has a different definition of what tidy is.
 So anyway – here are the 8 clever storage solutions to keep your small kitchen tidy and inviting.

 Want to get organized?
 Get your free Live Big Planner 2019 here.